No one thinks about how it is possible that you could suffer from common golf injuries. What could possibly go wrong?

 Repetitive straining, jarring impact, forceful gripping of the club and arm rotation through ball impact can overload tendons in a golfer’s wrist, elbow and shoulder, resulting in tendinitis or tears.

-Too much repetitive torque and compression during a golf swing can stress any joint or strain the lower back.
+Too much repetitive torque and compression during a golf swing can stress any joint or strain the lower back, which is one of the most common golf injuries.

 Preventing golf injuries